 The Preserve's floodplain marsh and altered ruderal lands are not included in the fire-maintained category; however, they may also benefit from occasional incursions of fire when burns are conducted on adjacent fire-maintained habitats.
 Occasional fire can promote the regeneration of native vegetation within the altered ruderal habitat and prevent accumulations of hazardous fuel loads.
 Fires burning into the periphery of basin marshes can also be beneficial, provided conditions are sufficiently wet to prevent the ignition of organic soils, or "muck fires."
-FNAI's assessment of the Preserve's natural communities determined that most of the Preserve's floodplain marsh developed in areas that previously supported bottomland forest in response to a lengthened hydroperiod caused by water draining to the Preserve from surrounding agricultural lands.
-If hydroperiods typical of bottomland forest are restored to the Preserve's existing floodplain marsh, the District will consider planning fires to avoid intrusions into the marsh in order to facilitate a progressive regeneration of bottomland forest.
+FNAI's assessment of the Preserve's natural communities determined that most of the Preserve's floodplain marsh developed in areas that previously supported bottomland forest in response to a lengthened hydroperiod caused by excessive water draining into the Preserve from surrounding agricultural lands.